 Find out more about the specific product available in your state by speaking with LifeSafer’s state specialized ignition interlock experts at 800-634-3077.
 You can also find out more about the license recovery process in your state by visiting LifeSafer’s state requirements.

 Interlock programs vary by state but in general, they all require some combination of the following: obtain a special license, install the device, test-taking, device calibration, results reported to monitoring agencies, compliance, and removal upon completion.

-An interlock tests for the presence of alcohol in your breath.
+An ignition interlock tests for the presence of alcohol in your breath.
 If it detects alcohol, it prevents your car from starting.
-While you will be required to take periodic tests during your drive, an interlock will never stop your car while you are driving.
+While you will be required to take periodic tests during your drive, an ignition interlock device (IID or BAIID) will never stop your car while you are driving.

 Local auto-related service shops have received extensive training from our dedicated operations team.
 They install and service your leased LifeSafer interlock.

 Test-taking requires a specific blow pattern.
 With our interlock device, it’s as easy as it gets.
 Blow into the device to register an effective test.
 No tricky inhale-exhale blow patterns to deal with.